ovanderzee/inactivity-listener/README.md

 # Inactivity Listener

 Do something when a timespan of no interaction passes.
+Straightforward;
-Straightfoward; it sets a timeout that can be reset by internal eventListeners - or through the public API.
+It sets a timeout that can be reset by internal eventListeners - or through the public API.
+When time passes your callback is executed.
+A subsequent timeout can be set manually.
+The total inactive time can be obtained.

 ## Features